molly-williams/mw_website/content/project/humpbacks/index.md

 summary: Detailed conservation plan based on spatial analysis of ecological threats and population hotspots.
 tags:
 - coding
-title: Conservation Plan for Humpback Whales
+title: Conservation Plan for Humpback Whales in the CA Current
 ---